Optimal two-qubit gates in recurrence protocols of entanglement purification

-with $x,y \in \mathbb{R}$ and $x^2+y^2\leqslant1$.
+Here $x,y \in \mathbb{R}$ and $x^2+y^2\leqslant1$.
 The concurrence of this state is $\sqrt{x^2+y^2}$.
 In order to relate the performance of our approach, we apply the CNOT gate based purification protocol to this family of states.
-One obtains
+We obtain

 after $N=1$ and